AliceO2Group/analysis-framework/README.md

-# ALICE O2 Analysis Framework
+# ALICE O2 Analysis Framework Documentation

 These pages document everything you need to know about doing Run 3 analysis in ALICE.
 In order to be up to speed you need to learn about:
 * Installation of the O2 framework